Answered By: Jennifer Harris Last Updated: Jul 06, 2018 Views: 7852

-For example (don't forget to indent the second and subsequent lines):
+The reference entry for the citation above (don't forget to indent the second and subsequent lines)::

 You may also want to consider: